-2018 is an exciting year for JDeli, our Java image library.
-We first created JDeli to be a better alternative to ImageIO and solve some of the problems we were finding with ImageIO and JAI (you can find more detail here).
-And now we have added read and write methods so that you can easily swap ImageIO with JDeli in your code.
+We created JDeli to be a better alternative to ImageIO and solve some of the problems we were finding with ImageIO and JAI (you can find more detail here).
+If you add JDeli to your classpath, ImageIO will automatically use for all supported Image formats.
+So no code changes are needed for existing code.

 JDeli.read returns a BufferedImage as the result of decoding a supplied image file, or image file bytes.
-It can open files with extension of jpg, jpeg, jp2, jpx, dcm, png, webp, sgi, rgb, tiff, psd and bmp.
+It can open files with extension of jpg, jpeg, jp2, jpx, heic, dcm, png, webp, sgi, rgb, tiff, psd and bmp.

 For example, if I wanted to read a PNG and then write it out as a TIFF, I could do the following:

 File imageFile = new File("C:\\Users\\Bethan\\Desktop\\example-png.png"); File outputFile = new File("C:\\Users\\Bethan\\Desktop\\example-tiff.tiff"); BufferedImage image = JDeli.read(imageFile); JDeli.write(image, JDeli.OutputFormat.TIFF, outputFile);

 If you would like to watch a tutorial on how to read and write TIFF images with JDeli, check out this video.